|National Statistic||Survey name||Divorces in England and Wales||Frequency||Annual|

 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographical level.)

-Methods for compiling divorce statistics and the data collected at divorce have remained relatively unchanged for many years and time series data are available on a comparable basis back to 1858 in some tables.
-It is not possible for some tables to include more historic data because not all data are available electronically to reprocess.
+Methods for compiling divorce statistics and the data collected at divorce have remained relatively unchanged for many years, and time series data are available on a comparable basis back to 1858 in some tables.
+It is not possible for some tables to include more historical data because not all data are available electronically to reprocess.

 Divorces taking place in Scotland and Northern Ireland are recorded by the courts in Scotland and Northern Ireland.
 Comparability between countries within the UK is possible for divorces, as they are recognised across the UK.
 We quality assure divorce data for England and Wales and coordinate and publish statistics for the whole of the UK, with breakdowns for each constituent country.